togrupe/dlive-midi-tools/README.md

 Python and MIDI/TCP-based tool to prepare channel lists for Allen &amp; Heath dLive & Avantis consoles.
 Based on a spreadsheet the following parameters can be preconfigured and in very few steps be written to real dLive/Avantis systems or to dLive/Avantis Director via MIDI/TCP or CSV import.
-Additionally, from the same spreadsheet or the current console settings a DAW recording session for Reaper or Tracks Live can be generated.
+Additionally, from the same spreadsheet or the current console settings a DAW (Digital Audio Workstation) recording session for Reaper or Tracks Live can be generated.
 - Name & Color for:
   - Channel
   - DCA